apache/nuttx/configs/same70-xplained/README.txt

     CONFIG_SAMV7_USBDEVHS_LOWPOWER=n          : Don't select low power mode CONFIG_SAMV7_USBHS_NDTDS=32               : Number of DMA transfer descriptors CONFIG_SAMV7_USBHS_PREALLOCATE=y          : Pre-allocate descriptors

+As discussed in the SAMV71-XULT README, this driver will not work correctly if the write back data cache is enabled.
+You must have:

+    CONFIG_ARMV7M_DCACHE_WRITETHROUGH=y

 In order to be usable, you must all enabled some class driver(s) for the USBHS device controller.
 Here, for example, is how to configure the CDC/ACM